MadsSRasmussen/blog/web-components/using-web-components.md

 }
 ```

-Here, the tag is set as a _readonly_, static property on the component class.
-Futhermore the component is registered in a static initialization block.

-#### Attatching the component
+Firstly a _static getter `tag`_ is declared, followed by a _static initialization block_ in which the component is registered via the `register` method of the `Component` class.